KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/kubernetes-cluster-scaling/namespace-and-cluster-autoscaling.md

 These metrics help maintain an optimal balance between performance and resource efficiency.

-1. Install and configure Keda-tenant using the [add-ons approach](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/keda-tenants) or manually.
+1. Install and configure KEDA-tenant using the [add-ons approach](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/keda-tenants) or manually.

     Before installing, ensure that you have set the correct values in the **KEDA Tenants** configuration.
 The following parameters should be customized according to your setup:

     - **`namespaces`** – List of namespaces where the KRCI platform is installed.
     - **`timeInterval`** – Idle time after which the platform will automatically scale down to **0 replicas**.
-    - **`gitProviders`** – List of Git providers configured to work with the platform (this list must match the configuration set during the installation of the [`edp-install`](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml#L26) Helm chart).
+    - **`gitProviders`** – List of Git providers configured to work with the platform (this list must match the configuration set during the installation of the [`edp-install`](https://github.com/epam/edp-install/blob/release/3.11/deploy-templates/values.yaml#L32) Helm chart).

     Below are the key parameters for configuring the KEDA Tenants Helm chart: